 Research Overview

-The Astronomy Department at NMSU is actively engaged in a variety of research programs, including planetary science, solar physics, interstellar medium, variable stars, and extragalactic and cosmological studies.
+The Astronomy Department at NMSU is actively engaged in a variety of research programs, including planetary and exoplanetary science, solar physics, interstellar medium, stellar evolution, and extragalactic and cosmological studies.
 Research efforts include both observational and theoretical aspects.
 NMSU graduate students play key roles and/or lead the efforts as they work toward earning their PhD degree.

 Planetary Systems

 NMSU faculty, students, and resident planetary scientists use sophisticated computer models of the atmospheres of Mars and Titan, the largest moon of Saturn, in order to understand their climate and annual atmospheric cycles.
-We use the most current data from NASA Mars landers and Cassini’s probe on Titan.
+The group studies planet formation models and the population and demographics of exoplanets.
 NMSU houses the Planetary Data Systems (PDS) node for planetary atmospheres data, a NASA-funded archive of planetary data used by researchers world-wide.
 The PDS node employs several researchers full-time, and offers a possibilities for archival planetary atmospheres research.

 Solar and Stellar